arsitektur-jaringan-komputer/Modul-Sisop/2021/Modul3/README - English.md

 # Thread dan IPC

 ## Objectives
-1. Peserta mengetahui thread
+1. To develop knowledge about thread
-2. Peserta memahami bagaimana thread bekerja
+2. To understand how thread works
-3. Peserta memahami bagaimana cara membuat thread
+3. To understand how to make thread

 - [Thread dan IPC](#thread-dan-ipc)
   - [Objectives](#objectives)